shopware/docs/concepts/framework/architecture/storefront.md

 ## Introduction

-The Storefront component is a Frontend written in PHP.
+The Storefront component is a frontend written in PHP.
 It conceptually sits on top of our [Core](./core.md) - similar to the [Administration](./administration.md) component.
 As the Storefront can be seen as a classical PHP application, it makes usage of HTML rendering, JavaScript and a CSS preprocessor.
 Speaking of technologies, the Storefront component uses Twig as the templating engine and SASS for styling purposes.
 The foundation of the Storefront template is based on